chebro/take-notes/README.md

 ```

 # Contributing
-In case you come across this repo as a beginner/you simply want to contribute, feel free to leave an issue/pull request, the author will be happy to see your ideas.
+In case you come across this repo as a beginner or you simply want to contribute, feel free to leave an issue/pull request.

+The author will be pleased to see look at your ideas.